-The kind of open world poetry offered by Brian McManus is derived from the Geopoetic philosophy of the renowned Scottish poet and thinker Kenneth White, the influence of the philosophers Nietzsche, Jung and the mystic Gurdjieff.
-It is further shaped by the connective tissue provided by the work of a host of poets and writers including Kathleen Jamie, T. S. Eliot, Walt Whitman, Robert Frost, Ezra Pound and is complemented by the inspiring work of a battalion of modern day small press poets.
-Additionally, the writing
+The kind of open world poetry offered by Brian McManus is derived from the Geopoetic philosophy of the renowned Scottish poet and thinker Kenneth White, the influence of the philosophers Nietzsche and Jung, and the insights of the mystic Gurdjieff.
+It is further shaped by the connective tissue provided by the work of a host of poets and writers including Kathleen Jamie, T. S. Eliot, Walt Whitman, Robert Frost and Ezra Pound, and complimented by the inspiring work of a battalion of modern day small press poets.

 societal change, climate change and what our future holds.